galactic-forensics/iniabu/docs/intro.rst

   with respect to the element using ``relative_abundance``.
   *Note*: All isotopes of an element would sum up to a relative abundance of 1.
+  If you are using "mass_fractions" as units, the relative abundances will also be given as mass fractions!

 For example:
 To query the solar and the relative abundances